What is a VPN (Virtual Private Network)?

 Decentralized VPNs

 Decentralization requires a minimum of 2 independent servers to route your traffic.
-To do so, for example, the multiple servers cannot be owned and run by the same individual or company; they must be independent, and ideally geographically dispersed.
-True decentralization comes from the lack of any central point of failure or exploit so that if one server is breached, only a partial picture of your traffic will be revealed.
-Breaching multiple servers to compile a full traffic record becomes exponentially difficult as the number of servers increases.
+True decentralization comes from the lack of any central point of failure or exploit.
+If one server is compromised or malicious, only a partial picture of your traffic will be revealed.
+Compromising multiple servers to compile a full traffic record becomes exponentially difficult as the number of servers increases.

 How does a VPN work?

-VPN services rely on very different physical infrastructures, and this makes a huge difference for user privacy.
+As we’ve seen, there are very different types of VPN architectures, though the large majority are centralized.
+This makes a big difference for user privacy.
 So let’s look at what happens to your traffic as it passes through these different models.

 Traditional VPN routing